siyul-park/uniflow/docs/architecture.md

 # Architecture

-Node specifications define the roles of each node declaratively, and these specifications are interconnected to form workflows.
-Each workflow is defined within a specific namespace, with each runtime enviroment executing a single namespace.
+Node specifications declaratively define the roles of each node, and these specifications are interconnected to form workflows.
+Each workflow is defined within a specific namespace, with each runtime environment executing a single namespace.
 Namespaces are isolated from each other, meaning nodes in one namespace cannot reference nodes in another namespace.

 ```plantext
    +-------------------------------------------------+